Dynasty IT

-The Dynasty IT was a Canadian electric car produced by Dynasty Electric Car Corporation, designed to qualify as a neighborhood electric vehicle, primarily made for urban, recreational and light commercial markets.
+The Dynasty IT was a Canadian electric car produced by Dynasty Electric Car Corporation, designed to qualify as a neighbourhood electric vehicle, primarily made for urban, recreational and light commercial markets.
 It was available in five variants including a sedan, mini pick-up, van and two open air versions.
-The North American version has a range of up to 30 miles (50 km) and does not exceed 25 mph (40 km/h).
-Most models have a curb weight of 1450 lb (653 kg).
+The North American version has a range of up to 50 kilometres (30 miles) and does not exceed 40 kilometres/hour (25 mph).
+Most models have a curb weight of 653 kilograms (1450 lb).

-Dynasty was bought by Karakoram Motors of Pakistan, which in 2018 said it planned to produce it in Pakistan.
+Dynasty was bought by Karakoram Motors of Pakistan, who in 2018 said they planned to produce it in Pakistan.